mariadb-corporation/mariadb-columnstore-data-adapters/kafka-avro-adapter/README.md

 ## Installing the Avro C API

 This dependency must be manually installed.
-To build it, you require CMake, Jansson and the normal build toolchain.
+To build it, you require CMake, Jansson, pkg-config and the normal build toolchain.

 ```